Jbolt01/NoRing/README.md

 - components/\* > The components of the app, split into site and app.
 - libs/\* > Audio and user libraries.

-The project is available in English and Spanish with react-i18n, which doesn't let the site be compiled statically (or at least not without some serious refactoring).

 ## Setting up the environment

 This should be pretty strightforward: